kkibria/scandroid/README.md

 If you can run scandroid from source using python successfully on a machine then you can use `pyinstaller` to build executable for the same o/s in the same machine.
-Executable can be a preferred option since running executable won't need a machine with python installed.
-You can distribute just the executable bundle.
+Executable can be a preferred option since running executable won't need a machine with python and wxPython installed.
+You can just distribute the executable bundle.
 The bundle will have everything it needs to run.

 ### Windows O/S